 Did you know that Steve Jobs never allowed his children to use the devices he invented?

-The Waldorf school’s chief teaching tools are anything but high-tech: pens and paper, knitting needles and, occasionally, mud.
-Not a computer to be found.
-No screens at all.
+The Waldorf school’s chief teaching tools pens and paper, knitting needles and, occasionally, mud.
+No computers or cellphones are allowed in school.
 They are not allowed in the classroom, and the school even frowns on their use at home.
-Schools nationwide have rushed to supply their classrooms with computers, and many policy makers say it is foolish to do otherwise.
-But the contrarian point of view can be found at the epicenter of the tech economy, where some parents and educators have a message: computers and and schools don’t mix.
+While schools worldwide have rushed to supply their classrooms with computers and hi-tech equipment, a contrarian point of view can be found at the tech economy’s epicentre, where some parents and educators have a clear message: computers and schools don’t mix.

-Waldorf schools in the country that subscribe to a teaching philosophy focused on physical activity and learning through creative, hands-on tasks.
+Waldorf schools subscribe to a teaching philosophy focused on physical activity and learning through creative, hands-on tasks.
 Those who endorse this approach say computers inhibit creative thinking, movement, human interaction and attention spans.

 Paul Thomas, a former teacher and an associate professor of education at Furman University, who has written 12 books about public educational methods, disagreed, saying that “a spare approach to technology in the classroom will always benefit learning.”
 “Teaching is a human experience,” he said.
 “Technology is a distraction when we need literacy, numeracy and critical thinking.”
 And Waldorf parents argue that real engagement comes from great teachers with interesting lesson plans.

-Mild problems we perceive among typical well-functioning individuals who texts multiple times per hour or ignore family and friends at get together in favor of texting.
+Mild problems we perceive among typical well-functioning individuals who text multiple times per hour or ignore family and friends to get together in favour of texting.

 How do we differentiate between a bad habit or addiction?

-One noticeable difference between habit and addiction is the amount of effort and time required to change the behavior.
+One noticeable difference between habit and addiction is the amount of effort and time required to change it.
 Altering habits requires minimal effort, time, and attention.
-On the other hand, addiction often demands an integrative, long-term plan to treat negative physical symptoms like withdrawal as well as the emotional disconnect between body and behavior.
+On the other hand, addiction often demands an integrative, long-term plan to treat negative physical symptoms like withdrawal and the emotional disconnect between body and behaviour.